 Seniors recently received important post-secondary information during their English classes.
 Students chose to attend a presentation on four year universities or community college/military/trade schools.
 Here are the presentations, which include many important links:

 The Upward Bound program is currently accepting freshmen and sophomores who are low-income and/or will be the first generation in their family to earn a bachelor's degree.
 This is an incredible opportunity for students to benefit from free tutoring, mentoring, informative workshops, college fieldtrips, and assistance with college and financial aid applications.
 To hear how Upward Bound is making an impact, listen to our current participants!
 Check out the GHS Upward Bound flyer and pamphlet.
 Click here for the website.

 Please click on the College Fairs and Visits button to the left for tons of opportunities!
 Please check back often as we are continually updating this document.
 Click here for a Google Calendar showing many of these events.

-All public universities in California (CSU and UC campuses) and many universities across the nation have announced that the ACT/SAT will be optional or not used at all for the class of 2021.
-However, it is unclear what will be required of the Class of 2022.
-Many students should consider taking one or both of these exams for "test-optional" schools, specific programs, out of state/private schools, or scholarships.
+For the Class of 2021, most universities were "test-blind" or "test-optional."
+Many universities are continuing this policy for the Class of 2022.
+However, students should consider taking one or both of these exams for university admissions, specific programs, or scholarships.
 Please visit www.collegeboard.org to register for the SAT Exams.
 Students can access personalized test prep based on their PSAT results through their College Board accounts.
 Please visit www.act.org to register for the ACT Exam.
 Students may continue to prepare for these exams using the online tools listed under Testing Info to the left.